How does Bobath therapy differ from therapy offered in the community?

 Why not do it every day?

-One of the aims of Bobath therapy is to train the parents in therapy techniques that they can then build into their everyday routine so, in a way, the child is having Bobath therapy every day.
-By seeing the children at Bobath Children’s Therapy Centre Wales once or twice a year, our therapists can review the child’s progress and development, as well as the current therapy programme, and reassess the child and family’s needs.
+One of the aims of Bobath therapy is to empower families, so that they know how to help progress their child’s abilities and therefore build therapy into their everyday routine.
+By aiming to see the children at Bobath Children’s Therapy Centre Wales at least once a year, our therapists can review the child’s progress and development, as well as the current therapy programme, and reassess the child and family’s needs.
 We also try to work as closely as possible with the community therapists and other people involved in the child’s care to ensure that the benefits of the therapy are continued in every part of the child’s life.

 What effect does it have?